 Stage 2.
-The Case Handler will respond as quickly as possible with the aim to issue a response within 15 business days.
+The Case Handler will respond as quickly as possible with the aim to issue a response within 30 working days.
 The response will detail our findings and also our proposed solution.
 However, if we cannot issue a response within this timeframe, a follow up email/letter will indicate a new expected schedule.
 It may be that you remain dissatisfied and if that is the case then we encourage you to re-contact us immediately.
-It is possible that our investigation take longer than we initially anticipated and if this is the case then we will contact you within the 15-day period with details of a revised response date.
+It is possible that our investigation take longer than we initially anticipated and if this is the case then we will contact you within the 30 day period with details of a revised response date.

 Stage 3.
 If further dissatisfaction is expressed, then your case will be referred to our Complaints Officer or a member of our Management Team.
 All details of your case will be reviewed during the Complaints Committee which takes place once a month and a final response will be issued.